 The papers that the Court Clerk receives will be a determinant factor to whether a court hearing is needed.
 If your petition or background is illegal, outrageous. or fraudulent and there are objections to the name change petition you've submitted, the Court Clerk will indicate to you a court hearing is required.
 However, the Clerk might just transfer the name change request for approval to the court/judge.

 To change your name as an adult in Virginia you must meet certain requirements.
-Firstly, you must be a resident of the County or City in the Commonwealth of Virginia where you intend to file the petition for a name change and must have lived there for the last six months.
+Firstly, you must be a resident of the County or City in the Commonwealth of Virginia where you intend to file the petition for a name change.

 The petition has to be filed in your city or county's Circuit Court where you reside.
 It's also worth noting you must be an adult or above 18 years of age to file for a name change.
 The petitioner must have a reasonable and proper cause for requesting for a name change and not to defraud creditors or avoid debts, among other reprehensible reasons.